State

 |

-Authority.
-In order to prevent the spread of disease, the state department of health, and the local boards of health within their respective jurisdictions and subject to the state sanitary code, shall have power to maintain and enforce proper and sufficient quarantine, wherever deemed necessary.
+To prevent the spread of disease, the state department of health and local boards of health have power to maintain and enforce proper and sufficient quarantine, when deemed necessary.
+During a governor declared public health emergency, the department shall oversee such powers and local boards of health shall be subject to the department’s authority.

 |